VR-Rathod/Code-Note/pages/Software.md

 	- [[Figma]] : Interface design tool for collaboration
 	- [[Adobe XD]] : UI/UX design and prototyping tool
 	- [[Canva]] : Online graphic design tool for creating visual content
+	- [[Krita]] : Free and open-source painting program designed for digital artists
+	- [[Godot]] : Free and open-source game engine for 2D and 3D game development
+	- [[Sumatra PDF]] : Free lightweight PDF reader for viewing documents
+	- [[Logseq]] : Free and open-source note-taking and knowledge management tool
+	- [[XAMPP]] : Free and open-source cross-platform web server solution stack package
+	- [[Audacity]] : Free, open-source audio editing software for recording and editing sound
+	- [[OBS]] : Free and open-source software for video recording and live streaming
+	- [[Illustrator]] : Industry-standard vector graphics editor (note: not free but may have a trial version)
+	- [[Photoshop]] : Industry-standard image editing software (note: not free but may have a trial version)
+	- [[Jaganath Hora]] : Free astrology software for Vedic astrology calculations -
 - # Free Software
 	- ## Video Editing
-		- [[DaVinci Resolve]] : Free version available for video editing and color correction (lifetime free) -
+		- [[DaVinci Resolve]] : Free version available for video editing and color correction (lifetime free Also Paid version is available)
+		-
 	- ## Photo Editing
 		- [[GIMP]] : Free and open-source image editing software (lifetime free)